BARRETTMEAG/Lucidum/4. Final_Project/Best_Tree/Pictures/Treefile_Pictures/README.md

 - SM_branch_length is a rooted tree that shows the branch length.

-- Cladogram_node_colored is a rooted colored tree that has posterior values and is using cladogram.
+- Cladogram_node_colored is a rooted colored tree with posterior values and uses cladogram.